semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 But, what if the default relevance scoring function is not relevant to you?
 What if you'd like to define your own relevance scoring function?
 Well, that is possible!

-The compound query **Function Score Query** is one of the most complex query of Elasticsearch, as it is really complete, and allows you to manipulate the score in a lot of different ways.
+The compound query **Function Score Query** is one of the most complex query in Elasticsearch, as it is really complete, and allows you to manipulate the score in a lot of different ways.

 To perfectly understand how it works, we should first take a look at the query's structure: